jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 Refl⊑ {A ⇒ B} = fun⊑ Refl⊑ Refl⊑
 ```

 Next we define a precision relation on terms.
 I'm going to skip the
-normal step of first defining the precision relation for the surface
+normal steps of first defining the precision relation for the surface
-language and proving that compiling the surface language to a cast
+language and proving that compiling from the surface language to a
-calculus preserves precision.
-That part is relatively easy, so I'll
+cast calculus preserves precision.
+That is relatively easy, so I'll
-jump to the definition of precision for the cast calculus.
+jump to defining precision on terms of the cast calculus.

 ```
 infix 3 _⊩_⊑_⦂_